Horton self-similarity of Kingman's coalescent tree: Smoluchowski-Horton ODEs for Kingman's coalescent

-Next, for any $j \in \mathbb{N}$ we define $\eta_{j,N}(t)$ to be the number of clusters of Horton-Strahler order $j$ at time $t$ relative to the system size $N$.
+Next, for any $k \in \mathbb{N}^+$ we define $\eta_{k,N}(t)$ to be the number of clusters that correspond to branches of Horton-Strahler order $k$ at time $t$ relative to the system size $N$.
 Initially, each particle represents a leaf of Horton-Strahler order $1$.
-Thus, the initial conditions are set to be, using Kronecker's delta notation,
+Accordingly, the initial conditions are set to be, using Kronecker's delta notation,

-We describe now the evolution of $\eta_{j,N}(t)$ using the definition of Horton-Strahler orders.
+We describe now the evolution of $\eta_{k,N}(t)$ using the definition of Horton-Strahler orders.